 In their daily work practice, the apprentices will join the Guest Program crew in welcoming and caring for the many guests who visit Green Dragon Temple for individual and group retreats, workshops and conferences.
 The daily work practice of the Guest Program crew emphasizes attention to guests, guest house care, and conference preparation, through activities such as making beds, cleaning, preparing meeting rooms and working in the front office.

 Personal and study time are also part of the apprentices’ weekly schedule.

 In January, Green Dragon Temple welcomes guests to join residents in an intensive three-week period of meditation practice and dharma study.
-During the January Intensive, apprentices will work with the temple kitchen crew, training in the Zen practice of preparing, cooking and serving meals for the community.
+During the January Intensive, apprentices in the fall/winter program will work with the temple kitchen crew, training in the Zen practice of preparing, cooking and serving meals for the community.
 The Green Dragon temple kitchen emphasizes organic ingredients and locally grown produce and features seasonal produce organically grown at Green Gulch Farm.